Dragon Boats, Dumplings and a Patriotic Poet

 Zongzi are a traditional food during the Dragon Boat Festival, which is celebrated on the 5th day of the 5th month of the lunar calendar.
-This year it happens today, May 30th, and it falls on June 18th in 2018.
+This year it happens June 25th 2020.

 The story behind these dumplings started over a thousand years ago during the Warring States period, when there were seven kingdoms in China who were constantly battling for dominance.
 In the kingdom of Chu there lived a poet and scholar named Qu Yan, who was devoted to his state and wrote about it often.

 However, in 278 BC Chu was overthrown by the neighboring Qin kingdom.
 Qu Yan was despondent and wrote a poem expressing his sadness and concern for the people of Chu.
 He threw himself into the Miluo River, unable to face the loss of his beloved state.

 Learning this, the people of Chu quickly paddled their boats, racing towards Qu Yan, but it was too late.
 In a last attempt to preserve the poet, they threw rice dumplings into the water to prevent fish and evil spirits from taking his body.